MPI-Dortmund/cryolo/source/installation.rst

     pip install 'cryolo[cpu]'

-With CUDA 11
-""""""""""""
-Some graphic cards (e.g. RTX3090, A5000) need CUDA 11.
-Unfortunately, the official tensorflow 1.15x does
-not support CUDA 11.
-To get support for it, we need use a custom tensorflow version from nvidia.
-The following steps do explain how setup crYOLO with this custom nvidia.

-The first step is to create a new virtual environment:

-.. prompt:: bash $

-    conda create -n cryolo -c conda-forge -c anaconda pyqt=5 python=3 numpy==1.18.5 libtiff wxPython=4.1.1  adwaita-icon-theme

-Activate the environment:

-.. prompt:: bash $

-    conda activate cryolo

-Next you need to install a package that allows the installation of a custom tensorflow version from nvidia:

-.. prompt:: bash $

-    pip install nvidia-pyindex

-To install crYOLO with CUDA 11 support you need to run:

-.. prompt:: bash $

-    pip install 'cryolo[c11]'

 .. warning::
     In case you run into glibc errors, you can find a solution in our :ref:`troubleshooting section <cryolo-glibc-label>`